Archaeologists find ancient Aboriginal sites under the sea

 The findings show that these exploratory techniques are useful in detecting underwater archaeological sites, said the authors, who hope they can be used to systematically recover and investigate ancient artifacts.

-The team also urged the Australian government to enact legislation that would protect and manage Aboriginal sites along the coastline.
+The team urged the Australian government to enact legislation that would protect and manage Aboriginal sites along the coastline.

 "Managing, investigating and understanding the archaeology of the Australian continental shelf in partnership with Aboriginal and Torres Strait Islander traditional owners and custodians is one of the last frontiers in Australian archaeology," Benjamin said.